quantiom/SockExchangeVelocity/README.md

       }
     };

-    // Send a message to Bungee (with or without a consumer for a response) api.sendToBungee(channelName, bytes);
+    // Send a message to Velocity (with or without a consumer for a response) api.sendToVelocity(channelName, bytes);
-    api.sendToBungee(channelName, bytes, responseConsumer, timeoutInMillis);
+    api.sendToVelocity(channelName, bytes, responseConsumer, timeoutInMillis);

     // Send a message to Spigot (with or without a consumer for a response) String destServerName = "...";